Table of Contents

 Key Features:

-- Developed by Google, ensuring reliability, consistent updates, and a robust developer ecosystem.
+- Developed by Google, offering reliability, regular updates, and a strong developer ecosystem.

-- “Hot Reload” feature provides an instant preview of code changes, enabling fast iteration.
+- The “Hot Reload” feature provides instant previews of code changes, enabling rapid iteration.

-- Rich set of pre-designed, highly customizable widgets to craft visually appealing and responsive UIs.
+- A rich set of pre-designed, highly customizable widgets allows for visually appealing and responsive UIs.

-- A single codebase for developing applications that run seamlessly across mobile, web, and desktop platforms.
+- A single codebase enables applications to run seamlessly across mobile, web, and desktop platforms.

-- Strong performance with hardware-accelerated graphics and native ARM code compilation.
+- Delivers strong performance with hardware-accelerated graphics and native ARM code compilation.

 React Native development